aws-samples/digital-pathology-on-aws/README.md

 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.

+### Disclaimer

+This deployment was built based on the [open source version of OMERO](https://www.openmicroscopy.org/licensing/).
+OMERO is licensed under the terms of the GNU General Public License (GPL) v2 or later.
+Please note that by running Orthanc under GPLv2, you consent to complying with any and all requirements imposed by GPLv2 in full, including but not limited to attribution requirements.
+You can see a full list of requirements under [GPLv2](https://opensource.org/licenses/gpl-2.0.php).